-Appendix C: Format progress evaluation MSc Internship
+Appendix C: Format progress evaluation MSc Internship (only necessary if agreed on with your WUR supervisor)

 Between 8 to 10 weeks after the start of your internship, you are asked to reflect on the progress made in the initial internship plan and formulated learning outcomes (as stated in appendix C), by means of this form.
 The progress evaluation will be discussed with your internship (host) supervisor and sent to the university supervisor afterwards, to be reflected upon during a forthcoming contact moment.